 There are different forms of socialism but for this blog will use the form of democratic socialism advocated by Socialist parties in Western Europe.
 For example, Nordic countries where government spending is between 40-50% of GDP.
 This brand of socialism believes in:

-- Redistribution of income and wealth through progressive tax system and welfare state.
+- Redistribution of income and wealth through a progressive tax system and welfare state.

-- Ownership of key public sector ulitities, such as gas, electricity, water, railways.
+- Ownership of key public sector utilities, such as gas, electricity, water, railways.

-- Private enterprise and private ownership for other industries.
+- Private enterprise and private ownership of other industries.

 - Free health care and free public education provided by direct taxation.